-Our team also utilizes group therapy as a core treatment modality to provide the boys with a structure that allows developmental challenges to be normalized and shared.
-In their search to belong and achieve social acceptance, boys will typically seek an in-group hoping to find acceptance and support.
-Many of the boys who come to Muir Wood have been unable to sustain membership in emotionally reliable and safe groups of peers.
-In addition, many of the boys at Muir Wood have complicated their efforts to negotiate this complex developmental phase by their use of mood-altering substances.
+Our team also utilizes group therapy as a core treatment modality to provide the teens with a structure that allows developmental challenges to be normalized and shared.
+In their search to belong and achieve social acceptance, teens will typically seek an in-group hoping to find acceptance and support.
+Many of the teens who come to Muir Wood have been unable to sustain membership in emotionally reliable and safe groups of peers.
+In addition, many of the teens at Muir Wood have complicated their efforts to negotiate this complex developmental phase by their use of mood-altering substances.

-Group therapy provides a number of social and emotional benefits to your teenage boy as he rebuilds his life and learns how to have positive interactions with peers.
-When group therapy is accomplished in a gender-specific setting, it allows boys to discuss sensitive underlying issues in a safe environment that might not be difficult to explore effectively in a mixed-gender setting.
+Group therapy provides a number of social and emotional benefits to your teenage teen as he rebuilds his life and learns how to have positive interactions with peers.
+When group therapy is accomplished in a gender-specific setting, it allows teens to discuss sensitive underlying issues in a safe environment that might not be difficult to explore effectively in a mixed-gender setting.

 The National Center for Biotechnology Information (NCBI) states that teens in recovery from a substance use disorder may benefit from group therapy in a number of different ways:

 - Positive peer support.
 Rather than encouraging teens to get high or drink as most peers would, teens in group therapy or other support groups will encourage your child to stay clean and sober.

 - Release from isolation.
 Many teens in recovery feel that they are alone in their fight against drugs and alcohol—that no one else has had to struggle so hard, messed up so often, hurt so many, or been as hurt as they have.
 Group therapy counters isolation and allows your son to realize that not only is substance misuse a symptom of a larger issue, but that with good communication and treatment, long-term recovery is possible.